The Lab-Aids Science Lab Notebook

 Categorization Activity • Concept Map • KWL • Talking Drawing • Venn Diagrams

-Students frequently encounter text they have trouble understanding.
-A number of strategies that help students improve reading comprehension can be implemented before, during, and after the reading.
+A number of strategies to help students improve reading comprehension can be implemented before, during, and after the reading.

 Here are two examples from the SEPUP resources:

 Three-Level Reading Guide

 The Three-Level Reading Guide is a reading strategy that focuses students on processing content in text.
 It guides students from the literal level of understanding to the higher levels of interpretation and application of the reading.